knpuniversity/javascript/knpu/ep2-es6/rock-some-nodejs.md

 node play.js
 ```

-And boom!
-And now we can start experimenting with new ES6 features... without
+Boom!
+And now we can start experimenting with new ES2015 features... without
 needing to constantly refresh the browser.
 Let's play a bit more with our arrow
 functions.
 Create a new variable called `aGreatNumber` set to 10.
 Then, call
 `setTimeout` and pass it an arrow function.
 Inside, `console.log(aGreatNumber)`.